 The Frost House is home to a variety of services that support students.
 These include the C.A.R.E. program, student rights and responsibilities related to student conduct, information for parents and families, and references/verifications.

-The Dean of Students responds to the informational and personal concerns of students and oversees the protection of student rights.
-The office plays a major role in promoting and upholding the shared values and ideals of the Plymouth State University community.
+The Managing Director for Student Affairs responds to the informational and personal concerns of students and oversees the protection of student rights.
+The office plays a major role in promoting and upholding the shared values and ideals of the Plymouth State University community providing oversight of the CARE program, Student Conduct, and student behavioral intervention.

 To learn more about student rights and the student code of conduct, click here.